Brain & Mind

 Curiosity & Emotion

-Social and sensory curiosity can both be linked to the trait of sensitivity, which researchers have described as having two core components: the perception of sensory input from the environment; and the cognitive processing of this information, such as thinking deeply and reflecting on experiences.
+Social and perceptual curiosity can be linked to the trait of sensitivity, which researchers have described as having two core components: the perception of sensory input from the environment; and the cognitive processing of this information, such as thinking deeply and reflecting on experiences.
 It is partly genetic, with about 50% of differences in sensitivity being explained by genetic factors and the other 50% by our environment and life experiences.
 While a number of individual genes have been identified as relevant to sensitivity, it is likely to be associated with thousands of genes, each having a small effect.
-Research has shown that people with high sensitivity are particularly receptive to positive experiences and more likely to struggle under stressful circumstances, while those who are low in sensitivity tend to be more resilient in adversity but benefit less from positive experiences.
-The advantages to higher sensitivity include greater empathy and creativity, due to heightened perception and deeper processing.
-However, being at either end of the spectrum may lead to psychological problems.
-People who are high in ‘dark’ personality traits, such as psychopathy or narcissism, are more likely to be callous and antagonistic and are considered to have deficits in empathy.

-An emotion is a response to a stimulus that changes our psychological and physiological state of wellbeing.
-Both positive and negative emotions can cause a variety of physical reactions, including restlessness, shaking, headaches and muscle tension.
-Emotions are complex and there are many theories about how they are best described and explained, with some experts emphasising cognitive processes, while others focus on physiological responses, or on social theories that view emotions as the products of particular human environments.
-Within the brain, the limbic system has been identified as having primary responsibility for processing emotional experiences.
-The brain also has a specific emotional filter, known as the amygdala, that stores sensory memory from previous experiences and uses this as a gauge to determine how to respond to an event.
+Within the brain, our limbic system has been identified as having the primary responsibility for processing emotional experiences.
+The brain also has an emotional filter, located in the amygdala, that stores sensory memory from previous experiences and uses this as a gauge to determine how to respond to an event.
 Based on this interpretation, it sends information to other parts of the brain, resulting in the release of specific neurotransmitters and hormones.
-If the event is interpreted as being exciting or enjoyable, there will be a release of dopamine, oxytocin, serotonin and endorphins that will influence how the body reacts.
-If the message warns of something negative, it will be epinephrine, adrenaline, cortisol and others that are called to assist the fight-or-flight response designed to keep us safe.
+If the event is interpreted as exciting or enjoyable, there will be a release of dopamine, oxytocin, serotonin and endorphins that influence how the body reacts.
+If the message has a warning of something worrying or frightening, it will be epinephrine, cortisol, adrenaline and others that are called to assist with the fight-or-flight response designed to keep us safe.

 Memory & Sleep

-The act of remembering is essential to our survival, our ability to learn and our sense of self.
-Explicit memory, which is processed in the hippocampus and medial temporal lobe, includes the conscious recollection of names, dates, events etc. Implicit memory includes unconscious, motor and procedural tasks (things we do routinely, without conscious thought).
-This involves brain areas such as the cerebellum (regulating muscle activity) and the striatum (regulating voluntary movement).
 Formation of a memory begins with sensory input, which is analysed in the hippocampus to determine if it is worth keeping in long-term memory and transferring to the neocortex.
 Another cog is the amygdala, which imbues recollections with emotional significance.
-This occurs through an interplay of electricity and chemicals, as electrical pulses trigger the exchange of messengers called neurotransmitters across the gap (or synapse) between them.
+This occurs through an interplay of electricity and chemicals, as pulses trigger the exchange of messengers called neurotransmitters across the gap (or synapse) between them.
 In the case of transient memories, this messaging is fleeting.
 For long-term memories, the brain rewires itself with each new experience, or repeated experience – an ability called neuroplasticity – and the bonds between synapses become more powerful as signals multiply through learning and familiarity.

-The science of memory now includes the science of forgetting, based on the knowledge that our neurons have molecular tools working to clear away what is no longer relevant.
+The science of memory now also includes the science of forgetting, based on the knowledge that our neurons have molecular tools working to clear away what is no longer relevant.
 Evidence from many studies indicates that this culling is just as essential to cognition and survival as the gathering of useful information.
 It is possible that disruptions to forgetting could provide insights into psychological conditions such as post-traumatic stress disorder (PTSD).
 Research has shown that memories are reactivated and reassembled each time we bring them to mind.
 This may be interrupted in a variety of ways: by drugs that inhibit certain receptors or synthesis of proteins, or that lower the level of stress hormones; by deep brain stimulation; and by behavioural approaches, including neurofeedback or subliminal exposure.
-Although these therapies change the emotional magnitude of memories, not their factual content, memory elimination might become possible.
+Although these therapies alter the emotional magnitude of memories, not their factual content, memory elimination might become possible.
 It could then be for individuals to decide if they want to erase a memory, rather than retain, forget, rewrite or embellish it as we do now.

 Neuroscientists have also explored the odd sensation of déjà vu, which 60% of people report having experienced in their lives.
 It occurs when frontal regions of the brain attempt to correct an inaccurate memory and is experienced as a conflict between a feeling of familiarity and a recognition that this familiarity is incorrect.
 There are various theories to explain how this happens in the brain, most of which agree that déjà vu takes place when areas of the brain, such as the temporal lobe, send signals to the frontal decision-making regions that a past experience is repeating itself.
 The frontal regions check to see if this is consistent with what is possible, leading to a realisation of déjà vu if this is not so.
 While it is a healthy fact-checking process, it can become distressing if the mechanism no longer works properly and it can be a sign of worsening dementia.